blekane/Devopseasylearning/Linux/12-Sed-Cut-Awk-tr-and sort.md

-# AWK, SED, CUT, TR, GREP, EGREP, SORT, AND PIPE COMMAND
+# AWK, SED, CUT, TR, GREP, SORT, AND PIPE COMMAND

 ## TR COMMAND
 This command can be used to convert strings from uppercase to lowercase or from uppercase to lowercase.